OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

 |

-.. note:: **How it works:** The time limit will be displayed next to the assignment’s name on the Lessons or Assignments tab, and when the assignment is selected, the student will first be alerted to how much time they have to take the assignment and that once started the timer will not stop.
-Once the student begins the assignment, a countdown clock will display at all times in the upper right-hand corner.
-The timer will continue until the student submits his or her assignment.
+.. note:: **How it works:** The time limit will be displayed next to the assignment’s name on the Lessons or Assignments tab, and when the assignment is selected, the learner will first be alerted to how much time they have to take the assignment and that once started the timer will not stop.
+Once the learner begins the assignment, a countdown clock will display at all times in the upper right-hand corner.
+The timer will continue until the learner submits his or her assignment.
 Once the timer reaches 0 when counting down from the allotted time, the timer will then count up displaying how many seconds/minutes/hours the assignment is over time.
-In other words, the student will be able to interact with the assignment past the time limit, although the assignment will be marked as over time upon student submission.
+In other words, the learner will be able to interact with the assignment past the time limit, although the assignment will be marked as over time upon learner submission.

-.. note:: **If not selected:** If a time is not allotted to complete the assignment, a student is welcome to work on it as long as needed without being penalized for time.
+.. note:: **If not selected:** If a time is not allotted to complete the assignment, a learner is welcome to work on it as long as needed without being penalized for time.

 Value
 ^^^^^^^^

 The value allows you to assign the amount of points the assignment is worth.
-This point value will display in bold font to the right of the assignment's title in student’s Lessons page and the Assignments tab.
+This point value will display in bold font to the right of the assignment's title in learner’s Lessons page and the Assignments tab.

 .. note:: **How it works:** The assignment's total value will display next to the name of the assignment on the Lessons View and Assignments View.
 In their Assignments View, their grade will be listed as [Earned Points/Total Points].
 If you choose to set the assignment to autograde, the total points will determine the value of each question.

 .. note:: **If not selected:** If a point value is not assigned, no point value will display.
-An instructor can still assign a grade once the assignment is submitted by students.
+An instructor can still assign a grade once the assignment is submitted by learners.

 .. warning:: Please note, in order for the assignment to autograde, you must assign a point value and also click on the “Options” button and check the “Enable Auto Grading” box.
-This means, when the student takes the assignment, the assignment will be checked for correctness and assigned a visible grade for the student’s work.
+This means, when the learner takes the assignment, the assignment will be checked for correctness and assigned a visible grade for the learner’s work.
 We will explore this option more in Step 5 below.
 Also, if you are using the Grade Predictor feature, you must assign a point value.

 Step 3: Title your assignment and write a description
 -----------------------------------------------------